flopezag/tutorials.secured-OrionLD/README.md

 > Note: We should manage all the permissions related to the OrionLD API but for this document we will center only
 > on the previous resources.
+>
+> Note: The script `mgmt-users-organizations` will create all the corresponding permissions for this example application.

 ### List Permissions